dbatbold/beep/README.md

 )

 func main() {
-    music := beep.NewMusic("") // output can be file as "music.wav"
+    music := beep.NewMusic("") // output can be a file "music.wav"
     volume := 100

     if err := beep.OpenSoundDevice("default"); err != nil {